markh2016/AVR-gcc-Lessons/Lesson1/Notes/Lesson1.md

 Instruction Address Bus: It carries the address of instructions from the processor to the main memory system.

-## What is so special about Atmel Mcu'same
+## What is so special about Atmel Mcu's

 AVR is an 8-bit microcontroller belonging to the family of Reduced Instruction Set Computer (RISC).
 In RISC architecture the instruction set of the computer are not only fewer in number but also simpler and faster in operation.